Even if you’re not sure it’s urgent, call us NOW to discuss. Clinics open Saturdays & Sundays.

-If you have a problem that’s turning into a dental emergency such as a sudden injury to your teeth, or have rapidly developing pain, call a Dentistry Plus branch: Leederville, Joondalup, Leeming or Maddington.
+If you have a problem that’s turning into a dental emergency such as a sudden injury to your teeth, or have rapidly developing pain, call a Dentistry Plus branch: Leederville, Joondalup, Leeming, Maddington or Kwinana.

 Emergency dentist open Saturdays & Sundays

 All Dentistry Plus’ Perth dental clinics are open alternate Saturdays & Sundays.
 (Saturday one week, Sunday the next) at NO extra charge.

 At Dentistry Plus, we always allocate emergency blocks to allow for emergency patients.
 If you call a clinic and find it closed, you will automatically be transferred through to our nearest open branch for your emergency appointment.
 Alternatively you can also book online!